Flag of Tasmania: Colours

 The colours of the flag, although not specified by the Flags Act, have been given the same Pantone specifications as the national flag.
 The Australian Government's Style Manual for Authors, Editors and Printers also gives CMYK and RGB specifications for depicting the flag in print and on screen respectively.

 Governor's flag

-The Governor of Tasmania, being the representative of the Tasmanian head of state, the Queen of Australia, is officially granted a flag for use on all official occasions.
+The Governor of Tasmania, being the representative of the Tasmanian head of state, the King of Australia, is officially granted a flag for use on all official occasions.
 It is identical in design and construction to the flag of Tasmania, except that it features a St. Edward's Crown above the badge to represent vice-regal power.

 When the Governor of Tasmania is resident at Government House it is flown from the roof, and it is also used as a car flag.
 The Governor of Tasmania's flag was officially adopted in February 1977 by an act of the Parliament of Tasmania.